-There are benefits to be had by teaching your dogs how to behave in German; for the owners and also the dog.
+There are benefits to be had by teaching your dogs how to behave in the German language; for the owners and the dog.

 Let’s jump into it!

 Teaching your dog to stay can make an owner’s life easier and even keep the dog from getting hurt by something.
 The presence of traffic, other people, or other dogs are good occasions where you’d want your dog to “stay.”

 A dog trained to “heel” becomes more attentive and focused on the owner’s location—A means to get the dog to stand or walk with you rather than straying wherever it wants.
 Also, when your dog is walking or sitting by your heels, they are much easier to direct as you go.

 3. “Sit” – Sitz (zitz)

 Sitting is one of the most common dog commands because, for most owners, it’s the easiest to teach.
 This means reaching a calm and well-behaved mindset for your dog.
 The most popular training trick is to make your dog sit to receive a treat.

 4. “Come” or “Here” – Hier (hee r)